dwyl/mvp/BUILDIT.md

 We have added the [many_to_many](https://hexdocs.pm/ecto/Ecto.Schema.html#many_to_many/3) function.
 We've also added in the `changeset` the [unique_constraint](https://hexdocs.pm/ecto/Ecto.Changeset.html#unique_constraint/3) for the `person_id` and `text` values.
-We have define the name of the unique contrtraint to match the one define in our migration.
+We have defined the name of the unique constraint to match the one defined in our migration.